jsemple19/CelegansLineage/README.md

 which i found thanks to:
 https://github.com/irepansalvador/Challenge_2

-I extracted more data from teh original file than was done in the dream challenge (such as birth time of children), death time of cell.
+I extracted more data from teh original file than was done in the dream challenge (e.g. birth time of children, death time of cell).
 I also converted the times to the right scale (~).